MikeJaredS/hermiter/README.md

 i.i.d. random data.
 This stub can easily be swapped out for a method reading micro-batches from a Kafka topic or similar.

-The Shiny sample code below is included below.
+The Shiny sample code is included below.

 ```{r}
 # Copy and paste into app.R and run.